 This is the blog of Fr.
 Gawain de Leeuw, Episcopal Priest.
 “Padremambo” was coined by a friend in the salsa dancing community, of which I am a dutiful member.
 The Divine Latitude alludes to the disposition of “latitudinarianism.”
 It is a sensible, pragmatic theological position, even though it was once an insult.

 As with other Episcopalians, my faith is trinitarian, pragmatic, efficient, and polite.
-Anything that’s important theologically begins with prayer.
+Theology starts with prayer and people.
 The world is driven and maintained by rituals and liturgy, some of which need to be rethought.

 I drink Oban, Nolets, and smoke the occasional Churchill.

 Ulysses S. Grant was an underrated president.